epfahl/inaworld/README.md

 ### Data Preparation

 In what machine learning problem do we not spend 80% of our time on preparing the data so that it can be consumed by transformation and classification algorithms?
-The movie data set used here (`movie_data.csv` in the repo) is actually in a pretty decent state, especially if we're interested only in genres and summaries.
+The movie data set used here (`movie_data.csv` in the repo) is actually in pretty decent shape, especially if we're interested only in genres and summaries.
 Each row of the table has movie, title, release date, revenue, run time, a list of genres, and a summary.

 Movie genres are listed as single strings, like
 ```
 '["Romance Film", "Drama", "Horror", "Psychological thriller"]'
 ```
 Parsing this as a list of genres isn't a problem.
-A regex substitution and comma split does the job nicely.
-However, there are rows with emtpy genre lists (411 rows, to be exact), recorded as `[]`.
+A regular-expression substitution and comma split does the job nicely.
+However, there are rows with empty genre lists (411 rows, to be exact), recorded as `'[]'`.
 These rows should be excised from the data set before further processing, since they offer no value for the task at hand.

-Summaries are provided as simple string, like
+Each summary is a simple string, like
 ```
 'The film portrays an aggressive and belligerent police officer named Nariman who investigates a murder case for which an innocent man is falsely accused.'
 ```
-Once the summary token regex pattern is specified, along with a couple of other parameters, `TfidfVectorizer` handles the tokenization and vectorization of the summaries; no additional pre-processing is necessary.
-Fortunately, there are no empty summary strings in the data set, but `inaworld` has code to remove rows with zero-length summaries, just in case.
+Once the summary token pattern is specified (as a regular expression), along with a couple of other parameters, the `scikit-learn` class [`TfidfVectorizer`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) handles the tokenization and vectorization of the summaries; no additional pre-processing is needed.
+Fortunately, there are no empty summary strings in the data set, but `inaworld` has a step to remove rows with zero-length summaries, just in case.

 In addition to removing rows with no genres, we might also want to remove rows where the only genres present are relatively rare.
 Rare genres are unlikely to be returned in the classification, and training may be a challenge, since the training set may have genres not present in the validation set, or vice versa.
 To perform this filtering, we need to count the number of times each genre appears across the corpus.
 Genre counting is easiest with the vectorized form of the genre data--a matrix where each row is a binary indicator vector.
 The filtering process is as follows

-1. Sum along each column of the matrix to obtain the count per genre.
+1. Sum down each column of the matrix to obtain the count per genre.
-2. Find the matrix columns for which the count is larger than a given threshold.
+2. Find the columns for which the count is larger than a given threshold.
 3. Create a new matrix where only the above columns are retained.
 4. Find the rows in the new matrix for which there is at least one genre.

-The final filter is just what we're after, and it is applied to the vectorized genres and the array of summaries.
+The final filter is just what we're after, and it is applied to the vectorized genres and the array of summaries to make a totally consistent data set.

 ### Classification

 Multi-label classification is a vast subject.
-Let's make it smaller by making some specific choices.
+Let's shrink it by making some specific choices.
 A common technique is to train an ensemble of binary classifiers, where each classifier operates on one label, and then apply a [One-vs-Rest](https://en.wikipedia.org/wiki/Multiclass_classification) strategy to make decisions about each label.
 In other words, for a particular label, a binary classifier decides if the input data has the label ('One') or not ('Rest').

 Which binary classifier should we choose?
-In his [blog](http://www.davidsbatista.net/blog/2017/04/01/document_classification/), David Batista studied the same problem addressed here and found that a linear Support Vector Machine yielded the highest average F1 score, just ahead of Naive Bayes.
+In his [blog article](http://www.davidsbatista.net/blog/2017/04/01/document_classification/), David Batista studied the same problem addressed here and found that a linear [Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine) yielded the highest average F1 score, just ahead of [Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier).
 David also tried vectorization schemes other than TF-IDF, but found that TF-IDF produced the best results.
 That's good enough for me!
 The relevant scikit-learn classes are
 * `TfidfVectorizer`
 * `LinearSVC`
 * `OneVsRestClassifier`